ayushkelkar/Sem-1-Python/README.md

 - ✅ Chapter 1 – Basics & Variables
 - ✅ Chapter 2 – Data Types & Operators
 - ✅ Chapter 3 – Flow Control
 - ✅ Chapter 4 – Functions
-- ⏳ More coming soon...

 ## 🚀 Status

-This is part of **Phase 1b** of my personal learning arc – *The Nocturne Project*.
+This is part of **Phase 1b** of my personal learning arc – *The Nocturne of Mercy*.
-More chapters, programs, and notes will be added weekly.
+More chapters, programs, and notes will be added.

 ---

-> 💡 *“Code is poetry.
-Python is jazz.”*